SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/07-log-requests-in-bigquery/README.md

 <i>Exercise 07 - Data flow</i>
 </p>

 At the end of this exercise, you'll have successfully configured an instance of a BigQuery in Open Connectors and modified the integration flow so that it logs every request received.
+You would have also learned about decoupling integration flows and asynchronous processing.

 ## BigQuery